Goats make things better.

-Are you thinking about purchasing goats for the first time?
+Are you thinking about purchasing a couple of goats for the first time?
 Just make sure you do research to see if they are right for you and your zoning laws allow it.
-No matter what people say, goats are not cheap to care for, unless you plan on neglecting them.
-A dog or cat is much simpler and cheaper in my opinion to keep care of.
-If you first goat purchase is a cheap deal that you can’t pass, then chances are you will pay more in the long run with time, money and heartache.
-You will find that there a lot of opinions and information on how to care for goats.
-But all usually follow the basics.
+No matter what people say they require a lot of time and goats are not cheap to care for.
+A dog or cat is much simpler and cheaper in my opinion to keep care of and there are over 2 million healthy dogs and cats are euthanized each year.

 If you’re looking for a lawn mower.
 Think again, goat’s don’t eat everything and can get sick or die from eating the wrong stuff.

 Yes, they will clean up an area of brush and trees.
 But in the long run it is less upkeep to do it yourself than to purchase and take care of goats.

 You don’t need a lot of land to have a couple of goats.
 Even less than an acre.
 But they do need some room to run for exercise.
 You can even take them for walks on a leash.
 It just takes some training.
 They will need a shelter to get out of the elements.
 Most goats do well in cold weather, but ours don’t like rain or snow.
 Keep in mind if you live in a cold climate, they will stay inside a lot during the winter when the weather is bad.
 So, don’t make it too small and I would insulate it.
 Being insulated will also help keep it cool during the summer and warmer in the winter.
 I use a radiant barrier on the roof, to help keep it cool in the summer.
 It will reduce around 90% of the heat.